dumberjs/dumber-module-loader/README.md

 Our violation of AMD spec:

 * AMD spec doesn't allow defining relative module `define('../package.json', ...)`.
 We allow it, this is to support `'../package.json'` that could be required by `src/app.js`.
 We call module id `'../package.json'` above surface.
-* simplified implementation on dealing with circular dependencies.
-The deps order is important in case of circular dependencies.
-Note AMD circular deps only work if one of the runtime dep acquiring is delayed (like `require('dep')` call inside a function to be called later).
 * plugin support is totally different, although we support traditional `text!` and `json!` plugins out of the box.
 We use translators to support flexible module preparing at runtime.
 [TBD] how translator works at dumber bundling time?

 Our touch on AMD: